 The Consumer Video segment was formed during the third quarter of 2005 with our acquisition of Pinnacle, and, therefore, revenues for this segment for 2006 and 2005 are not comparable.
 Net revenues, which are primarily derived from our home video-editing and TV-over-PC viewing product lines, were lower than expected for 2006, due in large part to product quality issues in our home video-editing product line.
 We focused on several operating initiatives during 2006 to address the product reliability issues and improve the operating efficiency of the business.
 Revenues for our home video-editing product line increased steadily during the third and fourth quarters of 2006, which we believe resulted from improvements that we made to the Pinnacle Studio product, including our release of the Pinnacle Studio 10 Anniversary edition in Europe during the third quarter of 2006.
-Revenues from our TV-over-PC viewing products were particularly strong during the second and fourth quarters of 2006.
-We believe the second quarter was strong as a result of new TV-over-PC viewing product releases across Europe and increased consumer demand during the 2006 World Cup tournament.
+Revenues from our TV-over-PC viewing products were particularly strong during the second and fourth quarters of 2006 World Cup tournament.
 Increased sales in the fourth quarter were the result of the release of the Pinnacle PCTV HD Pro Stick in the United States in the third quarter coupled with strong holiday sales in the fourth quarter.